1. Show your gratitude.

 4. Give away a possession.

-November 2 is Use Less Stuff Day, and most of us can easily rustle up at least one or two no-longer-wanted items.
+November 19 is Use Less Stuff Day this year, and most of us can easily rustle up at least one or two no-longer-wanted items.
 Even if it’s past that date, you can still pass the items along to someone who wants or needs them.
 Start a pajama drive for homeless children, donate gently used kids’ books to a children’s hospital, or drop off outgrown sports equipment (including bikes, skates, and skateboards) to youth programs and missions.

 5. Accept a (verbal) challenge.